-Figure 15 - Field Piping Direct Return
+Figure 18 - Field Piping Direct Return

-Figure 16 - Field Piping Reverse Return
+Figure 19 - Field Piping Reverse Return

-- 1. Figures 15 and 16 are required piping for proper water regulation and distribution through ClimaCool modular chillers. - 2.
+- 1. Figures 18 and 19 are required piping for proper water regulation and distribution through ClimaCool modular chillers. - 2.
 ClimaCool Standard Bank Package includes shipped loose items to be installed in the field: strainer, temp sensors & wells, DP proof of flow sensors, bypass header kit, end caps & couplings for all water loops.
 The shown pump, isolation valves, & pressure taps with shut off valves & gauges are provided by others/NOT included. - 3.
-Module order and incoming/outgoing water flow as shown in both Figure 16 and 17 can be set up as either a left-toright or right-to-left configuration. - 4.
-Source Hydronic Circuit shown.
+Module order and incoming/outgoing water flow as shown in both Figure 18 and 19 can be set up as either a left-to-right or right-to-left configuration. - 4.
+Source hydronic circuit shown.
 Piping configurations are identical for the chilled water hydronic circuit. - 5.
-For source, hot and chilled water inlet/outlet location dimensions, refer to pages 5-6 Dimension Data Drawings. - 6.
+For condenser/heating and chilled water (evaporator) inlet/outlet location dimensions, refer to page 5 Dimension Data. - 6.
 The differential flow sensor provided as part of the ClimaCool Bank Package is a required proof of flow safety device on all water loops.
 Install the DP Sensor between the strainer and the entering side of the chiller as well as before the first water take off on the leaving side of the chiller.
 This sensor is NOT for pump control.
 The BAS should provide their own DP for VFD/ pump control. - 7.
 A minimum first pass, 60 mesh strainer is required on each water loop.
 The 60 mesh strainer must be installed at time of start-up for valid warranty commencement.
 Installing dual strainers per water loop avoids bank shut down & is recommended for better redundancy. - 8.
-Maximum water flow rates for both source, hot and chilled water header systems for 15, 30, 50 and 70 ton modules in one bank is 1,100 gpm. - 9.
-Maximum water flow rates for both source, hot and chilled water header systems for 85 ton modules in one bank is 2,400 gpm. - 10.
+Maximum water flow rates for both evaporator and condenser/heating water header systems for 15, 30, 50 and 70 ton modules in one bank is 1,100 gpm. - Maximum water flow rates for both evaporator and condenser/heating water header systems for 85 ton modules in one bank is 2,400 gpm. - 10.
 Bypass header kits are provided & controlled for each water loop for all applications with motorized valves/ VPF (Variable Flow).
 System bypasses are provided & controlled by others. - 11.
 Header bypass valve may be installed at either end of bank. - 12.
-For over seven (7) modules, two (2) CoolLogic panels are required.
-Please consult the factory.
+For over seven (7) modules, a second CoolLogic is required and please consult the factory.